Michael McFadyen's Scuba Diving - Tokai Maru

-So far as I can see, if it did happen, it is at least 15 or 20 years ago (one source says he thinks it was mid-1990s).
+So far as I could see when I investigated, if it did happen, it was at least 15 or 20 years before 2011 (one source said he thought it was mid-1990s).
 The story I was told was that they were inside (probably only 4 of them) and an earthquake stirred up the silt in the engine room to cause a black out.
 Three of them got out but then they went back in to find the other one, and they all died.
 Another death was said to be a Navy officer in a separate case.

 In June 2014 I was emailed a couple of times by Cole Herndon who sent me a few links to US newspaper archives which had information about the accidents.
 As I suspected, the first one happened a long time ago, back in 1994.
 He also emailed me again in 2021.
 The details as far as I have been able to work out are as follows.

 On the night of Thursday 4 or Friday 5 March 1994 at least three divers went for a midnight dive on the Tokai Maru (reports vary).
 They were Christopher E. Horton (23) of Antioch, Illinois, Charles Patten (28) of Ozark, Missouri and Robert Guimond (26) of Massachusetts (but probably living in Amarillo, Texas before moving to Guam).
 All were members of the US Navy based on Guam.

 However, they descended again and went back to look for Patten and all three then were lost.
 By the time they surfaced, went back down and then were declared missing, it would have likely been after midnight, hence the description of the dive as a midnight dive.
 Their bodies were recovered the next day, Saturday 6 March 1994.